SethBots/rowboat-docs/src/README.md

 ## User Testimonials

-### If you are a Speedboat user who wouuld like to provide a testimonial please reach out! :)
+### If you are a Speedboat user who would like to provide a testimonial please reach out! :)

 ## Plugins